ichbinram/Switch-from-Windows-to-Linux/Linux Distro.md

 ## Post Installation
 Once the standard installation is done, I will probably go with a tiling window manager(Awesome or Qtile).
 I am working on writing a config file for both of them, but running Linux on a vm on Windows(using the Hyper-V) is really a crappy experience.
 So I might do that after my switch to linux.
 I will make a seperate section when that happens.
+Mounting the extra SSD and HDD I have on the pc would be another task I need to take care of, because I would want it to be automatically mounted rather than mounting it everytime I log on to the system.